ufal/npfl114/exam/questions.md

 - **Generative Adversarial Networks**
   Describe deep generative modelling using generative adversarial networks -- show GAN architecture and describe training procedure and training loss.
-Mention also CGAN (conditional GAN) and sketch encoder and decoder architecture in a DCGAN.
+Mention also CGAN (conditional GAN) and sketch generator and discriminator architecture in a DCGAN.

 - **Speech Synthesis**
   Describe the WaveNet network (what a dilated convolution and gated activations